Milleen National School, Milleenduff Townland, Séipéal na Carraige (Rockchapel), Co. Cork

 The old school house at Milleen reminds me very much of the examples at Réidh Reamhar (Reyrawer) and Sonnagh Old: set in forestry on a landscape that was once farmed but is now sparely populated and dominated by commercial forestry.
 These forests hide a depopulated vernacular farming landscape that is not more than 50 years out of use.
 It was the rural population of this landscape that required and facilitated Old Milleen National School until it went out of use in the 1960s.

 If you or someone you know attended these national schools, please do get in touch and share any stories, anecdotes, photographs, or any other memories you may have.
+If you would like to purchase the book The Deserted School Houses of Ireland, visit the shop page here.

 *In 1937 the Irish Folklore Commission, in collaboration with the Department of Education and the Irish National Teachers’ Organisation, initiated a revolutionary scheme in which schoolchildren were encouraged to collect and document folklore and local history.
 Over a period of eighteen months some 100,000 children in 5,000 primary schools in the twenty-six counties of the Irish Free State were encouraged to collect folklore material in their home districts.